baidu/dperf/docs/configuration.md

 - required: no
 - mode: client, server

-Use the DPDK interface to send packets, the maximum number of packets sent at a time.
+Use the DPDK API to send packets, the maximum number of packets sent at a time.
-A smaller value can make the data packet sending smoother and avoid packet loss at the receiving side, but it increases the CPU consumption of dperf.
+A smaller value can make the packets sending smoother and avoid packet loss at the receiving side, but it increases the CPU consumption of dperf.